Parczew: History

+Demographics

 Jews in Parczew

 An organized Jewish community existed in the town since the early 16th century.
 Just before the outbreak of World War II the Jewish community numbered 5,000, more than half of the town's population.
 During the German occupation of Poland the Jews were first confined to a ghetto crammed with inhabitants of neighbouring settlements as well.
 In the course of the Holocaust, on August 19, 1942 the Nazi German Reserve Police Battalion 101 aided by the Trawniki men rounded up and deported 3,000 Jews to Treblinka extermination camp; 2,000 more Jews were loaded onto Holocaust trains and murdered upon arrival.
 The battalion returned to Parczew with the same company of Hiwis in October 1942.
 There were 5,000 more Jews in the ghetto.
 They were massacred in a mass shooting action and deported, at which point the town was declared Judenfrei ("free of Jews").
 The Parczew partisans anti-Nazi fighter group operated in the forests around the town, which included Jewish men and women who managed to escape the slaughter.